AlexeyGL/r1-connect-demo-iOS/README.md

 #3.
 Analytics Activation
 ## a.
-Standard Events

-The R1 Connect SDK will automatically capture some generic events, but in order to get the most meaningful data on how users interact with your app the SDK also offers pre-built user-defined events for popular user actions as well as the ability to create your own custom events.

-####State Events
+Automatic Events

-Some events are emitted automatically when the state of the application is changed by the OS and, therefore, they do not require any additional code to be written in the app in order to work out of the box:
+The R1 Connect SDK will automatically capture some generic events, but in order to get the most meaningful data on how users interact with your app the SDK.
+These events are triggered when the state of the application is changed and, therefore, they do not require any additional code to be written in the app in order to work out of the box:

 **Launch** - emitted when the app starts